chandrainf/resume/content/projects/Skyavenue.md

 showInProjects: false
 ---

-Skyavenue microsite is an individual web page intended to function as a separate entity (like an iFrame) within the website (BNI mobile banking) for ticket sales for SkayAvenue 2023 Event.
+Skyavenue microsite is an individual web page intended to function as a separate entity (like an iFrame) within the website (BNI mobile banking) for ticket sales for Sky Avenue 2023 event.